augustgl/fruitkit/README.md

 EDUCATIONAL PURPOSES ONLY.
 I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS.

+### UPDATE 1/8/2020

+happy new years.
+I think the UAC bypass is now patched. good luck.

 ## Getting Started

 Make a pull request, download the file as a zip file.